-Postgraduate entry is the most common route to this profession.
+Postgraduate entry is the most common route into this profession.
 The BJTC and NCTJ also accredit postgraduate courses that offer both theoretical and practical training.
-Search for postgraduate courses in journalism.
+Search postgraduate courses in journalism.

-Information about funding for postgraduate study is available from the Broadcast Journalism Training Council (BJTC).
+Information about funding for postgraduate study is available from the BJTC.

 The media has introduced a number of initiatives to encourage applications from traditionally under-represented groups, such as the Journalism Diversity Fund.
 Support is available for those who may not have studied in higher education.
 Details of many schemes are available through the Creative Diversity Network.